FabLabSG/fablab-docs/README.md

 * There are groups or individuals in Singapore, who would be keen to deploy new FabLab resources.

 * There are educational institutions in Singapore, who would be keen to develop and deliver digital fabrication training for the community and the general public.

+* We should be able to dedicate between 1 to 2 FTE resources to the project.